byronwasti/hugo-website/content/post/writing_a_ble_driver_in_rust.md

 ---
 *The repository for the driver is located here: https://github.com/byronwasti/rn4870*

 This post will document my process and thoughts on writing a driver for a bluetooth module using Rust and the `embedded-hal` crate.
-Note that this is not a driver release, as the driver is in not complete and will most likely be going through a rewrite due to things I learned while writing the driver.
+Note that this is not a driver release, as the driver is not complete and will most likely be going through a rewrite due to things I learned while writing the driver.

 The specific bluetooth device I will be using is the RN4870 BLE castellated module.
 It features a simple UART interface and handles most of the complexities of BLE itself, making it very easy to get a simple BLE connection up and running.
 It also comes in a variety of sizes and packages, as shown below.